mrayone/golang-learn-with-tdd/README.md

 > By having to spin up a database or a webservice to test something you're likely to have fragile tests due to the unreliability of such services.

 read more: [Test Dobule](https://martinfowler.com/bliki/TestDouble.html)

+## Concurrency
+Concurrency in go is great.
+We've to be able to create code that execute things in the same time.
+The syntax is nice and simplier.

+### channels
+Channel allow to communicate with caller function and write things in memory in the same time.
+- Waiting groups configure that the function should be wait of the all goroutines finish
+- Mutex tell to scheduler that the shared item of memory is open or lock to change, so the goroutine need to wait until the item is open to change.

+### Select
+Able that we receive data from multiple goroutines base on switch case statement.
+It's very helpful when we need to choice which data we want to use.
+> Note: It's very common to create a case with a signal that abort channels to avoid a block.